 On successful, completion of Stage 1 a student will be awarded a Masters.
-He/she may then progress to Stage 2 if he/she also has at least 3 years working experience in an educational context (see Section 18 below).
+He/she may then progress to Stage 2 if he/she also has at least 3 years senior management experience (see Section 18 below).

 Stage 2 Module Code Module Title Pre- requisites Module status Credits PRDC8001 The Researching Professional None Mandatory 30 PRDC8002 Research Methods and Design None Mandatory 30 PRDC8003 Project Development, Planning and Management None Mandatory 30